h3h3da/git-study/readme.txt

 ---
+author: lcz
 descript: git study is fun!
+comment: I will to be a master of git!
 ---
 Git is a distributed version control system.
 Git is a free software distributed under the GPL.